Xindacai/dms1_blog/posts/first-blog-post.md

 https://www.youtube.com/watch?v=PDkzzz_LHd0

 reflection for the edit:
-during the process of this edit, I'm aiming to express that the person sitting in his room is spending too much time looking at his phone and watching tv at the very start, which I made the starting clip quite long in duration to emphasize that (see screenshot: ).
+during the process of this edit, I'm aiming to express that the person sitting in his room is spending too much time looking at his phone and watching tv at the very start, which I made the starting clip quite long in duration to emphasize that (see ).
 I want to the person should